 - Uruguay (1994, 2004)

 The Mershon Center for International Security Studies at The Ohio State University is the host for this CNEP website.
-The center has generously sponsored some of these surveys and research conferences focused on them, and hosted a 2016 CNEP conference to launch a new wave of research.
-The website contains each of the original country surveys and questionnaires; a data set that merges the common questions from the first 26 surveys (through 2008) into a cross-national file of over 45,000 respondents; and various descriptions of the project and its partners.
+The center has generously sponsored some of these surveys and research conferences focused on them.
+The website contains each of the original country surveys and questionnaires; two data sets that merge the common questions from the individual-country data sets; “macro” reports that summarize information concerning each country’s parties and leaders, key structural characteristics relevant to electoral behavior; and various descriptions of the project and its partners.

 Richard Gunther and Paul Beck, both of the Department of Political Science and the Mershon Center at Ohio State, are currently the co-directors of CNEP and the administrators of this website.
 If you have questions about CNEP and its research efforts, please contact them at firstname.lastname@example.org or email@example.com.